EnsemblGSOC/Ensembl-Repeat-Identification/README.md

 ### Mentors : [Leanne Haggerty](https://www.linkedin.cn/incareer/in/leannehaggerty), [William Stark](https://www.linkedin.cn/incareer/in/williamstarkbio), [Jose Perez-Silva](https://www.linkedin.cn/incareer/in/jos%C3%A9-m%C2%AA-g-p%C3%A9rez-silva-b3959386), [Francesca Tricomi](https://www.linkedin.cn/incareer/in/francesca-tricomi-108916168) <br/><br/>

 ## Brief Description
 A number of tools exist for identifying repeat features, but it remains a problem that the DNA sequence of some genes can be identified as being a repeat sequence.
 If such sequences are used to mask the genome, genes may be missed in the downstream annotation.
 Assuming that gene sequences have various signatures relating to their function and that repeats have different signatures including the repetitive nature of the signal itself, we want to train a classifier to separate the repeat sequences from the gene sequences.
-We are inspired by DETR, an object detection model, this proposal will use transformer structure to complete the identify repeat sequence task, our model will unify segmentation and classification into one like the object detection model.
+We are inspired by DETR, an object detection model, this project will use transformer structure to complete the identify repeat sequence task, our model will unify segmentation and classification into one like the object detection model.
 ## Network architecture
 ![](fig/DETRmodel.png)
 The input of the model is subsequence, and the output will be `where` and `type` of each subsequence.
-More data meaning can be found in [the visualization in the model](#the-visualization-in-the-model)
+More data meaning can be found in [the visualization in the model](#the-visualization-in-the-model).
 ## Requirements:
 1. A machine with atleast **8GB of RAM** (although **16-32GB** is recommended.
 A single GPU machine would suffice.
-The model can be trained on CPU as well but will be a lot faster if trained on a GPU.<br/><br/>
+The model can be trained on CPU as well but will be a lot faster if trained on a GPU.
-2. A stable Internet Connection.<br/><br/>
+2. A stable Internet Connection.
 3. Set up a development environment with [pyenv](https://github.com/pyenv/pyenv) and [Poetry](https://github.com/python-poetry/poetry):
 ```shell
 pyenv install 3.9.12